 Different types of sheet lamination techniques are used for different purposes and they are directly tied to the individual process.
-Paper based techniques such as LOM and SDL are used for full colour prints while metal-based sheet lamination is used in hybrid manufacturing.
+Paper-based techniques such as LOM and SDL are used for full-colour prints while metal-based sheet lamination is used in hybrid manufacturing.

-SLCOM can be used to make production quality composite fibre parts while CAM-LEM process can be used to make ceramic parts.
+SLCOM can be used to make production quality composite fibre parts while the CAM-LEM process can be used to make ceramic parts.

 Advantages and disadvantages of sheet lamination

 - Faster print time, but post-processing will be required

 - Ability to integrate as hybrid manufacturing systems

 - Ceramic (CAM-LEM) and composite fibre (SLCOM) parts can be manufactured

 - OEM components, such as sensors, wires, etc., can be embedded into the part during the layering stage.
 Highly depends on the sheet lamination technique and material used

 - Relatively low cost as it uses standard material

 - No support structures necessary